droid-php/droid-doc/doc/modules.md

             - "timezone"
 ```

-The Module is now integrated with the Target named `make_website`: when the
-Target is run, the Tasks of the Module will be executed.
+The Module is now included in the Target `make_website`; when the Target is run, the Tasks of the Module will be executed.

-Multiple Modules may be integrated with a Target in this way and their order of
+Multiple Modules may be included in a Target in this way.
+Their order of
 execution is the order in which they appear in the list of Target `modules`.

+The priority of execution is as follows:
+1. the Tasks of Modules;
-The Tasks of Modules will execute before those of the Target itself.
-So, the
+2. the Tasks of the Target.

-Target Task in the following example would display "Europe/Berlin" instead of
+So, the Target Task in the following example would display "Europe/Berlin" instead of
-whatever was the zone before the Module changed it:-
+the system value prior to changes made by the Module:

 ```yaml
 targets: